-Faced with a deluge of applications, they weed out unsuitable candidates through a variety of tactics, but the first step is to usually disqualify those, whose resumes look, feel or smell “too junior”.
+Faced with a deluge of applications, they weed out unsuitable candidates through a variety of tactics.
+Still, the first step is to usually disqualify those whose resumes look, feel or smell “too junior”.

 This is where your choice of action verbs in your executive resume becomes critical.

 Action verbs shape at least 60% of your perceived seniority level.

 To ensure that your resume doesn’t sell you short, select verbs that:

 - Give power.

 Before I unpack all of the above, let’s make sure that I answer the bleeding obvious question – if you’re like me, and didn’t take Advanced English at University.

 (Related: How To Prepare For A Psychometric Test).

 What The Heck Is An Action Verb?

 An action verb is a word that points to the subject of a sentence who is doing something or is taking an action.
 For example: